tconfrey/BrainTool/overview.md

 description: BrainTool is a way of organizing things you want to remember and get back to, using notes and nested tags.
 Its also a better way to control your browser.
 ---

-# BrainTool Philosophy
+# BrainTool Vision

+The long term vision for BrainTool is to be the tool your brain needs to keep track of all of your information.

+While working on your computer you should be able to easily capture, categorize and store, all the information and knowledge you want to keep track of; right at the point you discover it or create it; and then to access that information and knowledge again whenever you need to refer to it or add to it.

+Discovery and creation, generally for me, take place either in a browser window, or as some kind of note or task list or idea, written in text.
+This first version of BrainTool unifies these two information spaces - it makes it easy to organize all of your browseable information resources into a set of related 'Topics' and to capture free-form notes on those topics within your personal organizational system.

+Longer-term BrainTool will expand into other aspects of that organizational system offering a beautiful and satisfying in-place note taking environment, full content search, productivity tools, and content sharing with the exchange of curated informational Topic Maps.

+# Overview

 BrainTool is a knowledge/notes/links/browser manager.
-While browsing you 'tag' web pages via the BrainTool Chrome plugin to store them in your personal braintool file.
-Tags provide a grouping for sets of web pages, they are nested in a hierarchy and have attached notes.
-Each tag is represented by a node in the tree shown on the BrainTool side-panel, and within Chrome by a dedicated window with tabs for tagged links.
-The side-panel indicates which links are currently open in a tab and allows fast access to open or access the page.
+While browsing you assign a Topic to web pages via the BrainTool Chrome plugin and add an optional note.
+Topics, links and associated notes are stored in your personal braintool file.

+Topics provide a way of organizing your information.
+Think of BrainTool as the index into your personal information space.
+Each topic is represented by a node in the tree shown on the BrainTool side-panel, and within Chrome by a dedicated window or tab group with tabs for saved links.

+The side-panel is your central control point.
+With drag and drop and powerful keyboard commands it allows you to organize and annotate your topic tree, it indicates which links are currently open in a tab and allows fast access to open, close or surface any one or many pages.

 <br/>
 <img src="/site/bt-screenshot1.png" style="border:solid; border-width:thin;">

-By tagging links and capturing your notes about them you are building up a knowledge base.
-BrainTool stores that knowledge base in a plain-text file saved to your Google Drive.
-As you tag pages, and add notes in Chrome and in the BrainTool side-panel, a file called BrainTool.org is kept updated.
+By organizing links and capturing your notes about them you are building up a knowledge base.
+BrainTool stores that knowledge base in a plain-text file.
+As you save pages, and add notes in Chrome and in the BrainTool side-panel, a file called BrainTool.org is kept updated.
 That file is regular text but structured in an [org-mode](http://orgmode.org) format.
 The text file can be edited in any text editor, ideally emacs with org-mode.
-At least for me, the tool's creator, it unites two of the main ways I capture information - in plain text notes typed into an emacs editor, and via links to relevant web pages.

 <br/>
 <br/><br/>